Finitely Correlated States Driven by Topological Dynamics: Introduction

 \subsection{Organization of the Paper}

 We will now outline the structure of our paper for the reader's convenience.

 In section~\ref{sec:Prelims}, we collect results which are more or less tacitly known by experts in the community, but which we shall use frequently.
 This section is purely for the reader's convenience and she/he/they may skip it if desired.
 In Section~\ref{sec:Structure_Theorem} we discuss our main results and describe the structure theory of translation covariant states in terms of Banach bundles.
 In Section~\ref{sec:application}, we study a version of the parameterized Hamiltonian introduced in \cite{FannesNachtergaeleWerner} where the parameter is taken to be an IID random variable at each site.
 The resulting bulk state is shown to have an almost surely gapless parent Hamiltonian while simultaneously being described by our Banach bundle structure.
+Furthermore, this disordered state is shown to be invariant under time-reversal symmetry with an almost sure Tasaki index equal to $-1$.
+We conclude with an appendix~\ref{apdx:mathematica} wherein we record our computational results.